Seven Bright Spots of 2018

 Let’s hope for more good news in 2019.

 P.S.
 Sorry about all the typos in earlier versions!
-My New Year’s resolution will be to become a better proofreader!
-(Though if I haven’t gotten there by now, it’s probably pretty hopeless.)
+My New Year’s resolution will be to do a couple of online proofreading jobs in hopes of becoming a better proofreader!
+Though if I haven’t gotten there by now, it’s probably pretty hopeless.